Congenital heart defects are structural heart problems or abnormalities that have been present since birth.

 Having a congenital heart defect increases the risk for complications, such as heart failure, endocarditis, atrial fibrillation, and heart valve problems.

 Most congenital heart defects are detected shortly after birth, although some are not discovered for years.
 Some defects are severe enough to cause death.
 Some resolve on their own and may not need any treatment.
 Babies with large or complex defects usually require surgery.
-Many children with corrected heart defects go on to lead normal lives.
-But they usually require lifelong monitoring of their condition.
+Most children with repaired heart defects grow up and live healthy lives.
+They need lifelong monitoring of their condition.